-Whether you're teaching your sixth University of Minnesota (U of M) course in your high school or are new to advising students about their College in the Schools (CIS) opportunities, welcome!
-Your role as instructors and counselors is key to the success of the CIS partnership between your school and the University, and therefore, the success of your students.
+Whether you're a high school instructor or counselor, your role is key to the success of the College in the Schools (CIS) partnership between your school and the University of Minnesota (U of M), and therefore, the success of your students.

-As you teach your course, you’ll simultaneously work with a U of M faculty coordinator and belong to a discipline-specific community of practice that encourages the exchange of insight and expertise, and fuels your professional development.
-Your students, in turn, will gain confidence, momentum, knowledge, and the skills essential to their educational and career endeavors.
+CIS also fuels instructor professional development.
+As you teach your course, you’ll simultaneously work with a U of M faculty coordinator and belong to a discipline-specific community of practice that encourages the exchange of insight and expertise.

 Instructors